Frequently Asked Questions

 Q. Can we discuss what we want you to do?

 A. Yes of course.
 As your Toastmaster, discussing how you would like your event to run is crucial to my understanding and ultimately the success of your event.
 With itoast2you; you can have up to 3 pre-wedding or event meetings with the Toastmaster once you have made a confirmed booking.
-At these meetings we can discuss what you would like the Toastmaster to do, and equally as important, what you don't want me to to do.
+At these meetings we can discuss what you would like the Toastmaster to do, and equally as important, what you don't want them to do.
 One of these meetings should ideally be at your venue where we can discuss your arrangements.

 Q. The venue say they will look after us on the day, and provide Toastmaster services, do we still need you?